NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] Type choices are "external overhangs", "awnings", "solar screens", "solar film", "deciduous tree", "evergreen tree", "building", "other", or "none".
   .. [#] If Type not provided, and either SummerShadingCoefficient or WinterShadingCoefficient not provided, defaults to "none".
+  .. [#] If SummerFractionCovered not provided, defaults to 1.0 for solar screens/solar film/overhangs/awnings and 0.5 for trees/other/building.
+  .. [#] If WinterFractionCovered not provided, defaults to 1.0 for solar screens/solar film/overhangs/awnings, 0.5 for evergreen tree/other/building, and 0.25 for deciduous tree.
   .. [#] If SummerShadingCoefficient not provided, defaults to 1.0 if Type="none", otherwise calculated as follows:

          SummerShadingCoefficient = SummerFractionCovered * C1 + (1 - SummerFractionCovered) * 1.0